-If this is not checked, the surface will rotate with the orientation of the device with the limitation that if the surface was made for landscape, for example, it will only rotate to normal landscape (landscape left) or inverse landscape (landscape right).
+If this is not checked, the surface will rotate without changing the orientation.
+This means: If the surface was made for landscape, for example, it will only rotate to normal landscape (landscape left) or inverse landscape (landscape right).
 It stays at one of this two landscape formats even if it is turned to portrait or inverse portrait.

-This setting is independence of any system setting.
+This setting is independent of any system setting.
 Even if the system is set to lock screen, the surface will rotate when this is not checked.